What is multicentric reticulohistiocytosis?

-Multicentric reticulohistiocytosis is a very rare systemic granulomatous disease classified as a reticulocytosis and proliferative non-Langerhans cell histiocytosis.
+Multicentric reticulohistiocytosis is a very rare multisystem arthropathic form of reticulocytosis.
+Reticulohistiocytoses are a type of non-Langerhans cell histiocytosis.
 Multicentric reticulohistiocytosis is characterised by skin and mucosal lesions, and arthritis .

 Multicentric reticulohistiocytosis is referred to as lipoid dermatoarthritis, lipoid rheumatism, and giant cell reticulohistiocytosis.

 Multicentric reticulohistiocytosis is more common in women than men, with a ratio of 3:1 .
-The mean age of people affected by multicentric reticulohistiocytosis is 50 years old .
+The mean age of people affected by multicentric reticulohistiocytosis is 47 years (age range 8-74 years) .

 In approximately 1 in 4 cases, multicentric reticulohistiocytosis is associated with an internal malignancy .
 The most common malignancies associated with multicentric reticulohistiocytosis are carcinomas of the lung, stomach, breast, cervix, colon, and ovary.

 The cause of multicentric reticulohistiocytosis is unknown.
+Molecular abnormalities have been reported in the MAP2K1, TT2 and other pathways .
 Whether multicentric reticulohistiocytosis is a true paraneoplastic disorder is controversial.

 Multicentric reticulohistiocytosis is also associated with: